KTH/kopps-public-react-web/README.md

 npm run start-dev:docker
 ```

-- it uses `start-in-docker` command to start app inside docker in a `dev` mode
+- it uses `start-in-dev-docker` command to start app inside docker in a `dev` mode

 ### Performance test in docker